lunayuehuang/Mse544-CustomVision/README.md

 ### 1.2 Create a image classification project using Azure Custom Vision web interface <a name="part1_2"></a>

-Use the the eye-like button on the upper right corner to navigate back to the project gallery page (the main page).
+Use the the eye-like button on the upper left corner to navigate back to the project gallery page (the main page).
 Then click ```New Project``` to create a project.

 <img src="./Images/CV_create_classification_project.png" style="height: 100%; width: 70%;"/>